Flea Eggs in Cats and Dogs:

 What do flea eggs look like

-Flea eggs can be seen by a naked eye.
+Flea eggs can be seen with the naked eye.
 But they are tiny.

 Flea Eggs, picked up from John's Sweater by Denni Schnapp